halgurdkamal/FastPay-Flutter/README.md

 ```

 ## IOS
 It doesn't need to be changed
+- iOS only supports real device you can't test it on simulator because FastPay SDK not support simulator

 ___